MartorSkull/Vonneu/README.md

 This code will not run unles the interpreter is started with the `-O1` argument.

+## Whitespace
+Whitespace is irrelevant except for the python optimized code.
+When interpreting the parser removes all whitespace.

 ## Running the interpreter
 To run a program use the `vonneu.py` script.
 For example:
 ```